espruino/EspruinoDocs/boards/Puck.js.md

 On-board LEDs, Button and GPIO
 -------------------------------

-The Puck contains LEDs and a button that can be accessed in the same way as othe Espruino devices.
+Puck.js contains LEDs and a button that can be accessed in the same way as othe Espruino devices.

 ### LEDs